marcpaterno/devel-notes/dune-profiling-on-scisoftbuild01.md

 After the first build has already been done, use the following to establish a working shell session:

+    cd $TOP_DIR
     source /scratch/paterno/duneprofiling-work/localProducts_art_v3_12_00_e26_prof/setup
+    mrbsetenv  # This is needed to make 'buildtool' available

 -------------------------------------------------------------------------------